southern belle + Enigmatic Femme Fatale

-A southern romantic born in Europe, I always thought men would be my downfall.
+A southern romantic with an old soul born in Europe, I always thought men would be my downfall.
 But in Minneapolis, I rise without the sharp buzzing of an alarm clock matching the hustle & bustle of the city.
-Still, at night I often hazily dream of other eras, as if I’d had past lives.
-I embrace the paradoxes: Southern Belle & Femme Fatale… Libertine & Ingenue.
+Still, at night I often hazily dream of other eras as if I’d had past lives.
+I embrace the paradox: libertine, Southern Belle & femme fatale.

 I’ve always loved the slow pace of the deep south, where the tea is sweet & the g’s drop off like the endless summers.
 Summers spent lazily by the lake, the nights made for smoky bonfires & illicit stories of high school conquests.
-I loved the opulence— the beautiful houses, expensive cars, etiquette classes, the elite politicians you rubbed elbows with.
-It’s also where I learned how to throw a football, to camp, & caked my jeans in mud keeping up with the boys who mocked, “No girls allowed.”
+I loved the opulence— the beautiful houses, etiquette classes, the elite you rubbed elbows with.
+It’s also where I learned how to throw a football & caked my jeans in mud keeping up with the boys who mocked, “No girls allowed.”
 Where am I now?

-I’ve got a body reminiscent of those back roads you love: curvy & unrestrained, the lingering scent of cottonwoods & magnolias calling you.
+My body is reminiscent of those back roads you love: curvy & unrestrained, the lingering scent of magnolias calling you.
 I’ll want you cupping my heart-shaped face in your hands, hooking your fingers into the belt loop of my jeans & pulling me in close.
 My hips & my thighs are meant to hold onto, too— like those carefree days in your youth.
 You remember?

 And when you run your fingers over my untamed mop of thick, curly brown hair, I’ll look at you, leaning in closer, & with a wry smile, I’ll say, “The higher the hair, the closer to God.”